 Game Mode is a term coined by Microsoft for computer gamers.
-This mode helps users to use the most of the system resource for the game so that the gamer can get a much better user experience.
-To get rid of unwanted lagging, frame rate lacking, etc. this mode has been introduced in Windows 10 V1703 or Creators Update.
+This mode improves Windows 11 performance and helps users to use most of the system resources for the game so that the gamer can get a much better user experience.
+To get rid of unwanted lagging, frame rate lacking, etc. this mode has been introduced in Windows 11/10.

 After enabling Game Mode, your computer will use most of the CPU and GPU power to play the game.
 Unwanted and non-priority background processes will be stopped automatically.
 Unwanted background processes include random anti-virus scans, etc. – unfortunately, there is no option for a user to stop or run a particular background process while having Game Mode enabled.